 Requirements for Level IV

-*Taking a lower level class to supplement the requirement is acceptable.
+- Take three ballet classes a week (taking a lower level class to supplement the requirement is acceptable).

 Ballet Level IV